Krupamc/Research-2026-LSTM/README.md

   - Setup training length.
   - Predict values and calculate MAE.
   - Save to csv.

+---

+## Terminal Program
+In this folder there are several files:
+`executable` folder:
+  - A .exe version of the program that requires no further steps to run. (more on this in the [Installation guide](#setup-and-installation))
+  - - A `models` folder containing the saved scaler `.joblib` files, Linear Regression `.joblib` model files, and the saved scaler from the training program.
+(Naive requires no model as it is just a formula)
+- `python` folder:
+  - A requirements.txt in order for you to download the dependencies to run these files for yourself. (again more on this in the [Installation guide](#setup-and-installation))
+  - A `models` folder containing the saved scaler `.joblib` files, Linear Regression `.joblib` model files, and the saved scaler from the training program.
+(Naive requires no model as it is just a formula)
+  - A notebook and regular python file version of the training program.
+    - (Quick Summary)

 ## Setup and Installation

 ### This tutorial will be for *Windows* machines.
 A Macos Tutorial will soon follow.